Mkhan13/bird_dataset/README.md

 This project contains scripts to web scrape images of specific bird species (e.g., starlings, grackles, blackbirds, cowbirds) from various websites.
 Each script scrapes bird images from a designated URL and saves them into corresponding folders for each bird species.

 ## Features
--**Bird Categories:** This scraper supports the following bird categories by default:
+- **Bird Categories:** This scraper supports the following bird categories by default:
-*Starling
+* Starling
-*Grackle
+* Grackle
-*Blackbird
+* Blackbird
-*Cowbird
+* Cowbird
--**Folder Management:** Images are stored in separate folders for each bird type.
+- **Folder Management:** Images are stored in separate folders for each bird type.
--**Error Handling:** Logs any issues encountered during image download or processing, such as broken image URLs or failed downloads.
+- **Error Handling:** Logs any issues encountered during image download or processing, such as broken image URLs or failed downloads.

 ## Usage
 1. Paste the desired urls to webscrape in ```urls.txt```